RuthAngus/gaia_astero/README.md

     >>> properties_df = ga.star("J19285935+4758102")

-If you want, say, the age of a star, do:
+If you want, say, the age of a star, (check to see if property is one of the column headings below) do:

     >>> age = properties_df.age